Theralizumab: Follow up publications

 The trial has become subject of several academic publications.

 In 2007, immunologists from the Paul Ehrlich Institute, the German Federal Agency for Sera and Vaccines, reviewed Germany's regulatory requirements in the aftermath of the TGN1412 trial.
 They suggested that the predictive value of pre-clinical animal models required reevaluation, dose fixing needed refinement or redesign, and criteria for high-risk antibodies needed to be established.
 Additionally, they suggested that pre-Phase I studies were needed to calculate a dose with a pre-clinical "No effect" level, rather than a No-observed-adverse-effect level.

 Scientists in early 2007 put forth the theory that the drug acted in a different fashion in humans as compared with the laboratory animals in which the drug was first tried.
 The severe reactions in humans could have only occurred, they believe, in those with memory T lymphocytes.
 Animals raised in a sterile lab would presumably have no 'memory' of previous illnesses, thus would not exhibit the severe reactions that occurred in the human subjects.
 However this is a misunderstanding of the research: the research says that lab animals studied have fewer memory T cells than humans, and that stimulation through the CD28 receptor alone in memory T cells causes them to infiltrate organs and also activates them.

-Experimental in-vitro research and modelling, published in 2008, suggested that the 0.1 mg starting dose would bind to 86 to 91% of all CD28 receptors in the body, resulting in a possible higher than expected effect even at very low starting doses.
+Experimental in-vitro research and modelling, published in 2008, suggested that the 0.1 mg per kg starting dose would bind to 86 to 91% of all CD28 receptors in the body, resulting in a possible higher than expected effect even at very low starting doses.

 In 2009, the UK National Institute for Biological Standards and Control wrote that a near-maximum immuno-stimulatory dose had been given, because a safe starting dose in man had been calculated "based upon results from pre-clinical safety testing in a non-responsive species" (Macaca fascicularis).
 It reported that the European guidelines for first-in-man phase-I clinical trials of biologics had been revised.

 In 2010, the failure to predict a severe cytokine release syndrome in humans was explained.
 In vitro data revealed that the CD4+ effector memory T-cells of Macaca fascicularis, the species of primate used for pre-clinical safety testing of TGN1412, lack CD28 expression.
 Since CD28 is the target of the TGN1412 antibody, M. fascicularis effector T-cells could not be stimulated by the drug.

 In 2013, it was described that standard pro-inflammatory markers TNFα and IL-8 are not predictive of the unusual pro-inflammatory response to TGN1412, and gave a false negative result.
 IL-2 release and lymphoproliferation are more helpful predictors of the response.

 In 2016, a study carried out on humanized mice evaluated TGN1412's effects on the immune system, and confirmed that it could cause cytokine release syndrome, destruction of white blood cells, and other negative effects observed during the initial human trial.